redolution/gekkoboot/README.md

 ### Qoob Pro

-Qoob Pro requires IPL BS1 (don't worry if you don't know what that is).
+Qoob Pro requires BS1 (early hardware initialization code) from the original IPL.
 This can be obtained from an existing Qoob Pro BIOS or any IPL dump.

 To use an existing Qoob Pro BIOS (easiest method):
 1. Download `iplboot.gcb` from the [latest release](https://github.com/redolution/iplboot/releases/latest).